ehudkleinsde/CloudTrailIngestor/README.txt

 1. The CloudTrailIngestor service will have around 1GB of RAM available for every 1M ingested events within an hour, for dedup cache.
 The throughput acheived on my machine was 10k events per second, so 36M events per hour, so need around 36GB of cache for a whole hour, just for cache, so the machine should have that plus additional RAM for OS and its other operations.

+# Dedup - Done based on the combination of EventType and EventID, only for events arriving less than 1hr apart.
+	a.
+CloudTrailIngestor has an in-mem cache with 1hr TTL.
+Consumes about 1GB of RAM for every 1M unique messages.
+	b.
+Anomaly Detection Workers - can check if an event already has a processing result in the db, and avoid recalculating.
+	DB is indexed appropriatley to support this. (currently commented out).
+This doesnt help in case the event's anomaly score is 0.

 # Assumptions I made:
 1. If a duplicate event arrived 1Hr after the original event, its not a duplicate.